Choosing a business location is complex. We’ve put together a list of 9 considerations to help you choose the best place for your business.

 - Agricultural – Rural areas with land for growing food.
 Make sure it isn’t protected by EPA before buying or the business owner could lose lots of money.

-Keep reading for more information on the most common type of business started.
+If you aren’t quite sure you’re ready to choose a business location, check out our business launching guide.
+Otherwise, keep reading for more information on the most common type of business started.

 Business location factors to consider

 There are a ton of considerations when choosing the perfect space, but the following are some of the most important:

 Keep reading to find out why!

 The right location should always be near your target audience.
 Small businesses are so competitive that they have to be conveniently located to the target demographic.
 If the desired location is not near prospective customers, it is a bad location.
 You won’t get the customer base you want.

 David had a little to say about choosing a location for a coffee shop.
 Watch that segment of his interview below:

 For those of you who aren’t able to listen because it will disturb those around you, he said: